GPAT 2025 Exam Day Guidelines; Reporting Time, Important Dos and Don’ts

 • Test and shift timing

-Other tips and instructions candidates are required to follow:
+Other tips and instructions students are required to follow:

-• Candidates are advised to get familiar with the exact location of the exam centre by visiting the same a day before the exam or by leaving early on the exam day.
+• Students are advised to get familiar with the exact location of the exam centre by visiting the same a day before the exam or by leaving early on the exam day.

-• Candidates should try to reach the exam venue at the reporting time mentioned in the GPAT 2025 Admit Card.
-Candidates failing to reach the exam centre on time will not be allowed to enter the exam hall.
-NBEMS has also asked the officials to conduct a pre-examination check before the commencement of the examination hence, the candidates should try to reach the centre before time.
+• Students should try to reach the exam venue at the reporting time mentioned in the GPAT 2025 Admit Card.
+Students failing to reach the exam centre on time will not be allowed to enter the exam hall.
+NBEMS has also asked the officials to conduct a pre-examination check before the commencement of the examination; hence, the students should try to reach the centre on time.

-• Candidates should carry the following belongings they are required to bring at the centre on the day of exam:
+• Students should carry the following belongings they are required to bring to the centre on the day of the exam:

 • One passport-size photograph (same as uploaded with the Online Application Form) to be pasted on the Attendance Sheet at the Centre.